Another fight erupts over snow shoveling

-SCRANTON, Pa. — One day a dispute over shoveling snow ended in a double murder-suicide in Luzerne County, another fight broke out in Scranton.
+SCRANTON, Pa. — One day after a dispute over shoveling snow ended in a double murder-suicide in Luzerne County, another fight broke out in Scranton.

 This time no one was hurt.